JohnyP36/YT-Nonstop/README.md

 Chromium-based Edge: Stable version available in [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/yt-nonstop/ljhaomibkgdhmfdiglflmkijdbiejcom).

 #### Other stores
-This extension has no Firefox syntax. <br> So feel free to make an pr in which the chromium syntax is converted to that of Firefox.
+~This extension has no Firefox syntax. <br> So feel free to make an pr in which the chromium syntax is converted to that of Firefox.~
+The Firefox syntax can be found in the folder `manifest_v2` of this repo and is available as [Firefox Add-on](https://addons.mozilla.org/nl/firefox/addon/ytnonstop/)
-It's also not uploaded to the Chrome store, because you need to pay a little amount of money.
+It's ~also~ not uploaded to the Chrome store, because you need to pay a little amount of money.
 Which isn't worth it for now.
 *But you can always sideload my extension in chromium-based browsers by enabling `developer mode` under [browsername]://extensions*

 #### *If you want to load the extension by yourself in your browser without installing it from store or Microsoft suddenly decides to take action against it, follow the instructions below:*